 3 Multi-term Courses: Deep dive into global and leadership content

 Optional elective courses, concentrations, and a certificate are also available to allow you to sharpen your skills in a particular discipline or broaden your knowledge in a functional area.

 For more detailed curriculum information, explore the tabs below:

-Term 2: St. Petersburg (Management) and London (Decision Sciences)
+Term 2: St. Petersburg (Economics) and London (Decision Sciences)

 Term 3: Dubai (Strategy) and New Delhi (Operations)

 - Global Markets and Institutions